InvisibleGit/goos-kotlin/README.md

 on p.134, but we skipped in previous chapter's step 03, commit 2 (since it wasn't relevant at a time), we simply follow through the text and now have an additional passing unit test + we're one step closer to passing end-to-end test!

+#### Step 04 - The Sniper Acquires Some State

+We diverge here since we're not using jMock2 but Mockito.
+Though authors want strict testing, and use jMock's `States` to track the state of `AuctionSniper` by listening to `SniperListener`, we do it with Mockito's `InOrder` verification.

+This is probably not great substitute, but good enough...